Peter Matthiessen Wheelwright

 As It Is On Earth, his first work of fiction, received a PEN/Hemingway Honorable Mention for Literary Excellence.

 Peter comes from a family of writers with an abiding interest in the natural world.
-His uncle Peter Matthiessen was a three time National Book Award winner, and his brother Jeff Wheelwright’s third book of non-fiction, The Wandering Gene and the Indian Princess, was published in 2012.
+His uncle Peter Matthiessen was a three time National Book Award winner, and his brother Jeff Wheelwright is a well-regarded writer of environmental non-fiction.

 Educated at Trinity College where he studied painting and sculpture, he went on to receive his Master in Architecture from Princeton University.
 As an architect, his design work has been widely published in both the national and international press.
 The Kaleidoscope House, a modernist dollhouse designed in collaboration with artist Laurie Simmons is in the Collection of Architecture and Design at the Museum of Modern Art.